erarunn/Agent-Part1/README.md

 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the extension directory

+## Configuration

+Before using the extension, you need to:

+1. Replace `YOUR_LLM_API_ENDPOINT` in popup.js with your actual LLM API endpoint
+2. Replace `YOUR_API_KEY` in popup.js with your actual API key

 ## Usage

 1. Click the extension icon in your Chrome toolbar
-2. Enter your query in the text area
+2. Type your query in the input box
 3. Click "Submit" to process your query
-4. The extension will handle multiple LLM interactions automatically
+4. The extension will:
-5. View the conversation history in the chat window

-## Development

-To modify the extension:

-1. Update the `LLM_API_ENDPOINT` in `background.js` to point to your LLM API
-2. Add new tools in the `tools` object in `background.js`
-3. Modify the UI in `popup.html` and `styles.css`
+   - Analyze your query
+   - Determine if tool usage is needed
+   - Execute necessary tools
+   - Provide a complete answer

 ## Example Queries

 - "Calculate the sum of exponential values of the first 6 Fibonacci Numbers"
-- "What is the square root of 144?"
+- "What is the square root of 144 multiplied by the cube root of 27?"
-- "Generate the first 10 Fibonacci numbers"
+- "Find the average of the first 10 prime numbers"

+## Development

+The extension consists of:
+- manifest.json: Extension configuration
+- popup.html: User interface
+- popup.js: Main logic
+- background.js: Background processes
+- styles.css: Styling
+- icons/: Extension icons

-## Note
+## License

-This extension requires an LLM API endpoint to function.
-The current implementation uses a mock endpoint that needs to be replaced with a real one.
+MIT License